jmmychow/dj-clone/README.md

 # Dow Jones website clone

 This clone site is for practice and learning purposes.
-A lot of techniques are involved to construct this website.
+A lot of techniques are involved to acheive the effects present in this website.